The most beautiful castles in Europe

-This brightly colored palace sits high in the Sintra Mountains, and it is as impressive inside as it is out.
+This brightly coloured palace sits high in the Sintra Mountains and is as impressive inside as it is out.
 The 360-degree views across the valley, towards the Atlantic Ocean, and down over the town of Sintra give this unique corner of Portugal a distinctly fairytale-esque feel.

 How to get there: There are regular trains to Sintra from Lisbon, and the journey takes approximately 45 minutes.
 Once in the town of Sintra, buy a bus ticket to get you to the Pena National Palace and other attractions.

 Mont Saint-Michel (Normandy, France)

 Mont Saint-Michel attracts more than 3 million visitors to its gates each year, which makes it one of the most popular castles in Europe.
 Unlike many other French castles, Mont Saint-Michel started out as a monastery rather than a strategic building or defensive structure.
 Its unique location – some 650 yards from land – also adds to its mystery and allure.

 At low tide, it may seem as if you can take a comfortable walk along the sandy bay to reach Mont Saint-Michel.
 But it’s not unheard of for visitors to fall victim to the deep mud and dramatic tide that whips in around it, turning the seemingly accessible estate into an eerily isolated, albeit somewhat palatial, island with just a single entrance road.

 Insider tip: Pack a good pair of walking shoes and plenty of water.
 The only way to get around the castle is on foot - you can expect some stairs along the way.